 Help to Buy has encouraged a wave of fresh entries into the property market by people who previously struggled to buy homes.

-Criticisms of the Help to Buy Equity Loan have been muted because it is directly linked to the supply of new homes.
-But critics of the Mortgage Guarantee have argued that the scheme is putting upward pressure on house prices.
+Critics of the Mortgage Guarantee have argued that the scheme is putting upward pressure on house prices.
+But criticisms of the Help to Buy Equity Loan have been muted because it is directly linked to the supply of new homes.

 "As a proportion of transactions both parts of Help to Buy together support only 2% of transactions in London compared with 10% in the north-west, where support is most needed.
 The scheme has had a positive impact on house builder confidence with many now believing that they can sell what they build, which as we know means they will build more."